open-rmf/rmf-web/example-deployment/README.md

 1. Create a `rmf-web` realm.
 1. Create a `dashboard` and `reporting` client.
 1. Add https://example.com to the list of allowed origins.
+1. Create roles for rmf-server.
-1. Create an example user with user=example password=example.
+1. Create several users with different roles.
+1. Create client scopes for rmf-server and reporting-server.

 For brevity, you can use the provided script to automate the process.